sklykov/zernpy/README.md

 This method returns the following tuple: *((azimuthal order, radial order), OSA index, Noll index, Fringe index)*
 2) For getting the string name of the initialized polynomial (up to 7th order): ***zp.get_polynomial_name()***
 3) For calculating polynomial value for polar coordinates (r, theta): ***zp.polynomial_value(r, theta)***
-Note that *r* and *theta* are accepted as float numbers or numpy.ndarrays with the equal shape.
+Note that *r* and *theta* are accepted as float numbers or numpy.ndarrays with the equal shape, it is also applicable for functions below 4. - 7.
 4) For calculating radial polynomial value for radius (radii) r: ***zp.radial(r)***
 5) For calculating derivative of radial polynomial value for radius (radii) r: ***zp.radial_dr(r)***
 6) For calculating triangular function value for angle theta: ***zp.triangular(theta)***